fauu/kindle-hl2fr/README.md

 Old Man Goriot (Balzac, Honoré de)
 ````

-The second and third arguments are for the highlight printing mode.
-The second argument specifies the desired output format and the third specifies the document titles for which to print the highlights:
+The second and third arguments are for the actual highlight printing mode.
+The second argument specifies the desired output format and the third specifies the titles of the documents whose highlights should be printed:

 ````
 $ echo -e "La Possibilité d'une île (Houellebecq, Michel)\nOld Man Goriot (Balzac, Honoré de)" | xargs -0 kindle-hl2fr "./examples/My Clippings.txt" "org"